lepinekong/mycodesnippets/jekyll/jekyll.leap-day.theme.md

 Title: "_config.red"
             ]

-            ; customize for your own blog:
+            ; customize for your own blog (do not add tabs):
 blog-properties: {
 title: Welcome to My Bookmarks
 description: MyBookmarks.Space
 }

             ;instead of these two lines of code ;config-file: %_config.yml